Stunning Photo Storage Tips for Effortless Family Downsizing

 - Sentimental papers

-- Format, such as prints, negatives, or slides
+- By format, such as prints, negatives, or slides

-The best system is the one you and your family will actually use.
-If the material is mostly from one household, chronological order may be easiest.
-If it spans several generations, family branch may be more helpful.
+The best structure is the one you will actually maintain.
+If the collection mostly reflects one household, chronological order may work beautifully.
+If it spans several generations and branches, family line may be the smarter choice.
+The point is to create logic, not complexity.

 Choose Archival-Quality Storage Materials